The Savvy Student's Guide to College Education---Chapter Two

 On the other hand, students making a big change in majors—say, from Chemistry to Business—may find that many of the classes they took, even in the first year of college, aren't required for a Business degree.
 If that's the case, it's going to take longer to earn a degree in your new field, which will take more time, and more money.

-Students thinking about changing their major will want to spend some time with the adviser in the new field they want to study, to find out just how many of the classes they've already completed will transfer, and how much longer they will need to be in college to complete their degree.
-Asking your current adviser these questions won't do you any good, since they won't be as familiar with the graduation requirements of your new major.
+Students thinking about changing their major will want to spend some time with the advisor in the new field they want to study, to find out just how many of the classes they've already completed will transfer, and how much longer they will need to be in college to complete their degree.
+Asking your current advisor these questions won't do you any good, since they won't be as familiar with the graduation requirements of your new major.
 This is especially true if you are transferring in or out of a specialty program like Art, Engineering, or Music.
 Most of the first year classes in these fields usually apply only to that major, so any change means you will likely be starting college over.

 It's also important to think about when you will change majors.
 Since most students change their majors several times in the first two years of college, many colleges make sure students take classes in their first and second years that will apply to all majors.
 These core courses are in fields like English, Math, Social Science, and the Humanities, and taking them allows the student to change majors without losing as many credits.